AlexPedre/TrenoLEGO/README.md

    </tr>
   </table>

-  The capacitor of 100 nF (ceramic or polyester) connected between, the junction of the two resistors and the negative pole of the battery, is required to make more stable the reading reducing the tension fluctuation.
+  A 100 nF capacitor (ceramic or polyester), connected between the junction of the two resistors and the negative terminal of the battery, is used to stabilize the ADC reading by filtering out voltage fluctuations and electrical noise.

 - **IR module** (optional)
   This module is required if you want to control other *Power Functions* trains from the same web app provided by the MCU that directly controls the motor through the motor driver.